cosmic-sense/misc/datashare/index.md

 For every file (or folder, if applicable), a minimum information on meta data needs to be specified.
 The selection has loosely been inspired by the DCMI (http://www.dublincore.org/documents/dces/), seeking a compromise between completeness and effort.

 Please use the template `docs/meta_data_template.json`.
-Place the template into the same folder as the respective file and rename it to `[file_name]_meta.txt`.
+Place the template into the same folder as the respective file and rename it to `[file_name]_meta.json`.
 For multiple similar files in (possibly multiple) subdirectories, this file may also be placed in the parent folder, only.
 Please specify the information (if applicable), unless they are unambigiously specified otherwise (e.g by projection files for GIS data).

 ```
 {